Table of Contents

 Steps to make the Disc Bound Journal Notebook

-Step 1: Download the Journal Notebook file from the library
+Step 1: Download the Notebook Journal file from the library - Design No. 55

-If you have not subscribed to the newsletter, you may do so with the form below.
+Subscribe to my newsletter with the form below.
 Just subscribe and you will get the password right away.

 Download the Journal Notebook SVG Zip file from the Paper Glitter Glue Library.
 In order to make it download easily the file is in a zip format which compresses the file.
 You have to unzip it to open the file.
 On a Mac, all you do is double click the downloaded file and it automatically opens.